 Prioritizing customer retention will boost your revenue

 There are endless metrics that show why repeat customers are better than new customers.
-For example, repeat customers spend more money in a single purchase and they’re easier to persuade since they already know you.
+For example, repeat customers spend more money on a single purchase and they’re easier to persuade since they already know you.
 Repeat customers also become valuable brand ambassadors rather quickly when you have a great product and provide high-level customer service.

 Focusing on customer retention will help you: